mila-iqia/mila-docs/docs/Theory_cluster_batch_scheduling.rst

 that can use the results of the previous steps without having to manually interact with the scheduler.

-Each step can have any number of task which are groups of processes that can be scheduled independently on the cluster but can run in parallel if there are resources available.
+Each step can have any number of tasks which are groups of processes that can be scheduled independently on the cluster but can run in parallel if there are resources available.
 The distinction between steps and tasks is that multiple tasks, if they are part of the same